Jurek-Raben/DawProject-Tool/README.md

 # Daw Project Export Tool for Renoise 3.5+ (early state)

-A early state daw project export tool (and later import maybe) for the Renoise DAW, starting from version 3.5 and upwards.
+An early state daw project export tool (and later import maybe) for the Renoise DAW, starting from version 3.5 and upwards.

 Please also read my suggestions for the Renoise API below, the tool requires binary helper tools so far which provide required information that currently is not avaialble thru the Renoise API.